Blockchain: Hugely transformational over the next 25 years

 How is Canada competing in terms of attracting the top international talent?

 One of the things that you see about millennials is that they are value driven; it is not just about business, it is about the quality of life for them.
 Canada has a fantastic quality of life.
 We live in a peaceful country, which is middle-power and is respected by people all around the world.
 In fact, I look at Toronto as the modern day Constantinople.
 In the middle ages, Turkey’s Constantinople was the crossroads of the world, the trade route between east and west.
 I see Toronto in that same vein; there are more mother tongues spoken in Toronto than any other city in the world.
 So, Toronto is the crossroads to the world and provides a great opportunity to both welcome people from all over the world and to reach out and have trade relationships with countries all around the world.
 Vancouver is the gateway to Asia and Montreal and Quebec tie us into every French-speaking country in the world.
-We have an educated workforce, we have healthcare and we do not support guns like they are in the US.
+We have an educated workforce, we have healthcare and we do not support guns like they do in the US.
 So, while you may be able to get a higher starting salary in the US, we have our own advantages.
 Canada is the second most popular country in the world to relocate to and we need to take advantage of that.

 How can we make Canadian companies and industries more innovative than their competitors?